MrinallU/PlayStation5-Bot/README.md

 # Usage

 1. Simply keep, change or, add links in the `urlArr` section in the script.
-2. Run and enjoy, you will be notifiied when one of your desired items are found.
+2. Run and enjoy, you will be notified when one of your desired items are found.

 # Help/Troubleshooting